proneetsharma/Localization/ROS_EKF.md

 $ roslaunch turtlebot_gazebo turtlebot_world.launch
 ```
 ### 2. Robot Pose EKF Package
-Estimate the position and orientation of the robot
+Estimate the position and orientation of the robot.

               SENSORS --------> robot_pose_ekf ---------> FILTER

-The EKF node is subscribes the data from different different topics(like odom topic,IMU data topic etc)and publishes the filtered results.
+The EKF node is subscribes the data from various topics(like odom topic,IMU data topic etc)and publishes the filtered results.

 #### Clone package